 - U.S. District Court for the Western District of Kentucky

 - Admitted to practice law only in the states listed above.

 Brent is an associate in the Vorys Cincinnati office and a member of the litigation group.
-His practice focuses on complex commercial litigation, qui tam and federal False Claims Act cases, government procurement law, intellectual property law and internet defamation.
+His practice focuses on complex commercial litigation, cybersecurity and data privacy, qui tam and federal False Claims Act cases, ERISA, government procurement law, intellectual property law, and internet defamation.
 Brent has represented large corporations and individuals in both state and federal courts.